Injury Attorneys | Restoring LivesTM

 In September, BMW announced that it would be recalling about 4,000 vehicles to replace defective airbag components.
 The vehicles, all 2014 and 2015 model SUVs, are equipped with driver-side airbags that might have a faulty weld.
 The defect could lead to part of the base of the airbag coming loose when deployed, potentially causing injury or death to the driver.

-US regulators confirmed that a defective airbag had claimed another life in America.
+United States regulators confirmed that a defective airbag had claimed another life in America.
 The death of a California woman in September was determined to have been the result of a defective airbag in her Honda Civic.
 Most Civic models manufactured between 2001 and 2011 are on the published list of vehicles affected by this recall.

 The scale of this recall is monumental, and most manufacturers have so far replaced the defective parts in very few of their vehicles.
-As of early October, no manufacturer had yet fixed half of its affected vehicles, and some, including GM, had barely addressed the problem.
+As of early October, no manufacturer had yet fixed even half of its affected vehicles, and some, including GM, had barely addressed the problem.
 The major bottleneck is the time it’s taking for replacement parts to be manufactured and distributed.
 It might take years before the recall is finally completed.

 If your vehicle is affected, you should have the appropriate dealership make the recall replacement as soon as possible.
-These airbags are dangerous, and every time you get in the car you put yourself at risk.
+These airbags are dangerous, and every time you get in the car, you put yourself at risk.

-Consumers should not put themselves in danger simply because a product they use is unsafe.
+Consumers should not have to put themselves in danger simply because a product they use is unsafe.
 In fact, there’s a whole area of law devoted to holding company’s responsible for manufacturing a defective product.

 When someone is injured, the manufacturer of a defective or dangerous product needs to be held accountable.
 It’s also important to make sure that no additional consumers are harmed, which requires forcing the manufacturer to fix or discontinue the dangerous product.